replit/river/PROTOCOL.md

 Certain transports will not emit a close event when the underlying connection is lost.
 This is especially true for WebSockets in specific cases (e.g. closing your laptop lid).

-To detect these phantom disconnects, the session SHOULD send an explicit heartbeat message every `heartbeatInterval` milliseconds (this should be a parameter of the transport).
+To detect these phantom disconnects, the session SHOULD send an explicit heartbeat message every `heartbeatIntervalMs` milliseconds (this should be a parameter of the transport).
 This message is a control message with the `AckBit` set and the payload `{ type: 'ACK' }`.
 The `seq` and `ack` of the message should match that of the session itself and otherwise be transmitted like a normal message.

+We track the number of heartbeats that we've sent to the other side without hearing a message.
+When the number of heartbeat misses exceeds some threshold `heartbeatsUntilDead` (also a parameter of the transport), close the connection in that session.
+See the 'On disconnect' section above for more details on how to handle this.

 This explicit ack serves three purposes: